ervinne13/gg-php-w-laravel-workshop/modules/09-lod.md

 # The Law of Demeter

 LoD is an important guideline for developers to better implement [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling).

-Let's first learn about coupling and decoupling before we move on to really exploring LoD.
+Law of demeter is also called the __principle of least knowledge__.
+It dictates that a dependency class should know very little about its dependency.
+By very little, we mean __just enough__ for the dependent object to do its job.

+The law(s) are as follows:

+- Each unit should have only limited knowledge about other units: only units "closely" related to the current unit.
+- Each unit should only talk to its friends; don't talk to strangers.
+- Only talk to your immediate friends.

+To better understand this, we'll discuss coupling and dependency injection to better implement the law of demeter, then go back to LoD to try make a better sense of it.

 ## Coupling